mabobr/k8s-security-learning/README.md

 # Intro:
   - learning by scripting ;)
-  - this is bier bunch of scripts to run k8s setup and various security realated testcases
+  - this is a bunch of scripts to run k8s setup and various security realated testcases

 # Next
-2024-mar-04:
+2024-mar-07:
 - skip firewalld, nftables - we are runngin wo/
   - alter, when cluster is setup, try to blok outgoing 443 port and use proxy
   - implement nqinx and proxy configuration
-- continue /w k8s network setup, join command copy
+- continue /w test after setup

 # Done:
+  - cluster is up and running, nodes NotReady
-  - vagrant will create 4 VMs
+  - vagrant will create 3 VMs (proxy may be added later)
   - k8s master is initialized